tc39/how-we-work/incubator-calls.md

 area of concern, and participants bring up another, facilitators may decide to queue that new area to be discussed later in the meeting.
 Or, if participants bring up an explicitly out-of-scope item, the facilitators may remind participants about the meeting scope.
+Action items should be made to document such novel out-of-scope items in new GitHub issues or Discourse threads.

 General timeline:
 1. Quick introduction